-Figure 3.3: Step 3.5, naming your IP

-For the next menu we’ll keep the default options selected, here is an explanation as to why those options were selected:
+In the next menu, keep the default options selected as shown in Figure 3-4.

-Interface Type (LITE) – LITE is the simplest of the three AXI protocols to program for, Full AXI allows for burst (4 packets at a time) transfer, while Stream offers continual data transfer.
-However both Full & Stream are not easily programmed for on the PS, both featuring complex software designs as precursors to interfacing with the IP, hence we will stick to the simpler LITE interface type.
+Interface Type (LITE) – Full and Steam AXI allows for burst transfers (4 packets at a time) and continuous data transfers respectively.
+When coupled with other peripherals, such as DMA controllers, these AXI protocols can be essential for meeting throughput requirements.
+AXI LITE, on the other hand, is a simpler protocol that satisfies the minimum hardware requirements of the AXI bus.
+This means that there will be fewer signals and state to worry about when designing your custom IP.

 Interface Mode (SLAVE) – Since this IP is going to be issued commands by the processor this IP will act as a Slave.

-Data Width (32) – Again for simplicity, we’ll keep the bus at the default width.
+Data Width (32) – For simplicity, we will keep the bus at the default width.

-Number of registers (4) – This option will affect the generated Slave AXI code, with four registers the data transferred from Master to Slave will be stored in 4 unique registers, with the 4 lower address bits act as a multiplexing address (b0000 first register, b0100 second register, b1000 third register and b1100 fourth register, the last two bits are “00” for byte alignment).
-Section 5.c will show the effect of only having 4 bits available to the Slave, but for now just note that the Slave will only be able to see the lower 4 bits of the AXI address for each transaction.
+Number of registers (4) – This option will affect the generated Slave AXI code.
+With four registers, the data transferred from Master to Slave will be stored in 4 unique registers.
+The 4 least significant address bits are used to multiplex between these registers (b0000 first register, b0100 second register, b1000 third register and b1100 fourth register.
+The last two bits are always “b00” due to 32 bit width alignment).